Last updated 31st July, 2025

 So, how much does a window cleaner cost in the UK?

-On average, professional window cleaners charge in the region of £10 - £25 for a 3-bedroom, semi-detached home to have windows cleaned on a regular basis in the UK.
+On average, professional window cleaners charge in the region of £20 to £35 for a 3-bedroom, semi-detached home to have windows cleaned on a regular basis in the UK.
+For a one-off service clean prices are around £30 to £50 for an average sized house and as for larger properties, then expect to pay more in general.

 A number of factors impact the cost of having your windows cleaned professionally.
 This includes the property's size, the area of the UK that you live in, ease of access to the windows that you want cleaned, and the cleaning method used.